henrysmile2071/restaurant_list/README.md

 - Display all restaurants
 - Display restaurant details when clicked
 - Connect to Google maps when icon is clicked
-- Search restaurants via name or category
+- Search restaurants via name or category and sort alphabetically/by category
 - Add new restaurant to list
 - Edit restaurant details
 - Delete selected restaurant